How your child learns

 Throughout your child's session they will have the opportunity to create a scrapbook of activities they have taken part in, things they have enjoyed and things they would like to change, or even if they just want to use it for their artwork.
 They can also record their goals and achievements.
 This is optional for the children to create.

-All activities are planned with the children using their thought, ideas and suggestions.
+All activities are planned with the children using their thoughts, ideas and suggestions.
 We are a strong believer that children are leaders of their own learning and it is important to listen to their ideas.
 The are opportunities for both children and parents to complete input forms which feed into the weekly planning.
 Alongside this there are focussed activities based around festivals, celebrations, the seasons and also random fun activities that the children will have fun, learn and develop from.
 These are adult-led and are supported and modelled by members of staff.